An essential tool for any restaurant owner looking to develop a successful business revolves around the crafting of a restaurant operations manual.

 Depending on the size of the restaurant, the responsibilities of Human Resources and their distribution will vary.
 Larger chain restaurants have a bigger Human Resources department with separate positions for each responsibility, while on the other hand, small chain restaurants will have one person in Human Resources doing all of the tasks.

 Restaurant service is made to accommodate a welcoming atmosphere for guests with efficient operations.
-A lot of the responsibilities guest service works to satisfy are courtesy and making sure customers are taken care of.
+A lot of the responsibilities guest service works to satisfy are courtesy and making sure customers are taken care of, which helps create loyal customers.
 Similarly, those details should be present when implementing the guest service section in the restaurant manual.

 There are sequences that workers should be made aware of in the manual that reference these duties, including, but not limited to: